manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/_templates/.gitlab/merge_request_templates/Project Policies.md

 >>> [!note] :bulb: To modify documents and rules for {{ cookiecutter.project_name }} development
 This template should be used to propose and discuss any changes that affect knowledge management of the project.

-:ok: **Types of changes to be proposed with this template:** changes to project documentation and issue/MR templates, changes to project guidelines, changes to CI rules,{% if cookiecutter.scm_platform == 'GitLab Free' %} milestone creation/completion,{% endif %} roadmap updates, changes to linting, styling, testing and issue triaging rules
+:ok: **Types of changes to be proposed with this template:** changes to project documentation and issue/MR templates, changes to project guidelines, changes to CI rules,{% if cookiecutter.__scm_platform_group == 'glab-free' %} milestone creation/completion,{% endif %} roadmap updates, changes to linting, styling, testing and issue triaging rules

 :no_good: **What this type of proposal does not stand for:**